LigosQ/iProps/zh_CN.md

-#iProps: A comprehensive software tool for protein classification and analysis with automatic machine learning capabilities and model interpretation capabilities.
+# iProps: A comprehensive software tool for protein classification and analysis with automatic machine learning capabilities and model interpretation capabilities.

-# 中文版本

 # 功能描述
 - 使用手册:[Manual PDF](./manual.pdf)